dmerc12/BankingApp/Documentation/TestPlan.md

 - All SAL methods must meet the following testing requirements:
   - 1 positive test
   - all business logic must have negative tests
-  - tests must be unit tests using mocking and stubbing where needed
 - All API methods must meet the following testing requirements:
   - 1 positive test on postman
   - negative test scenarios on postman